Wayne, Oklahoma: Government

 The Town of Wayne Court is located in Wayne, and the Wayne Municipal Court is held monthly at the Multi-Purpose Center.
 The Municipal Judge is appointed by the City Council.

 Education

+It is in the Wayne Public Schools school district.

 Schools in Wayne include Wayne High School, Wayne Middle School, and Wayne Elementary School.
 The town also has Mid-America Technology Center, a Vocational School and College.